MultiPoolMiner/MultiPoolMiner/README.md

 # MultiPoolMiner - developed by aaronsace
 Monitors crypto mining pools in real-time in order to find the most profitable for your machine.
 Controls any miner that is available via command line.
 Supports benchmarking and multi-chip support (AMD, NVIDIA and CPU).

-Bitcoin Donations: **1MsrCoAt8qM53HUMsUxvy9gMj3QVbHLazH**
-Integrated donation option is available.
+Any bitcoin donations are greatly appreciated: **1MsrCoAt8qM53HUMsUxvy9gMj3QVbHLazH** Integrated donation option is available.

 Available optional settings:
--Interval [Seconds]
--Location [Europe/US/Asia]
+-region [Europe/US/Asia]
+-poolname [miningpoolhubcoins,zpool,nicehash]
 -SSL
--Type [i.e. AMD,NVIDIA,CPU]
--Algorithm [i.e. CryptoNight,Ethash,Equihash,Lyra2z]
--Currency [i.e. BTC,USD]
+-type [AMD,NVIDIA,CPU]
+-algorithm [i.e. CryptoNight,Ethash,Equihash,Lyra2z etc. See all available algorithms in the Algorithms.txt] -currency [i.e. BTC,USD,EUR,ETH]
+-interval [in seconds, default is 60]
--Donate [Minutes per Day]
+-donate [Minutes per Day]

 Please see the FAQ section on the bottom of this page before submitting bugs and feature requests on Github. https://github.com/aaronsace/MultiPoolMiner/issues
 Logs and Stats are produced in text format; use them when submitting issues.

-Any bitcoin donations are greatly appreciated: 1MsrCoAt8qM53HUMsUxvy9gMj3QVbHLazH

 **Notes**
 - It is not recommended but to upgrade from a previous version of MultiPoolMiner, you may simply copy the 'stats' folder.